dsok0l/n1info_xmltv/README.md

 # N1.info EPG scraper

+## WORK IN PROGRESS!

+### Goal
-The goal is to extract program guide from https://n1info.hr/tv-program/ and save it into Kodi compatibile format (xmltv).
+Extract program guide from https://n1info.hr/tv-program/ and save it into Kodi compatibile format (xmltv).
-It will be realised as python script, and used for scheduled (daily) sync.
+Implement it as a single python script to be used for scheduled (daily) sync.